klmmmv/thesis/chap5.md

 ### Nodes {#nodes}

-With the erlang platform, there also comes the feature of erlang Nodes.
-An erlang node is simply an erlang VM instance.
+With the Erlang platform, there also comes the feature of Erlang Nodes.
+An Erlang node is simply an Erlang VM instance.
 Nodes can be connected to work together.
 It is a very important part of enabling distributed, scalable and fault tolerant applications.
 In conjunction with the paradigm of many small processes, distribution and concurrency are relatively easy to implement and maintain.